 101 Guide – Yoga Poses For Children

-It is important we all stay physically fit.
+We all know how important it is that we all stay physically fit.
 As parents, we need to incorporate children into a healthier lifestyle.
 So, as they get older it’s no different than brushing their teeth, reading books and taking a bath.
+Fitness becomes part of the routine.
 These skills can be taught by the parents.
 Yoga gives the perfect opportunity for both you and your children to bond and exerciser together and you can start from birth.

 Tips to bear in mind while exercising to keep you and your children safe.

 Yoga is best carried out on a soft surface.

 If you are uncomfortable with any pose, then skip it.

 In the case of knee, back or wrist pain, stop immediately.

 Keep your face relaxed, smile at your baby or child, and maintain eye contact.

 You can start off gently, and gradually increase the pace as your body becomes flexible.